 APPLICATION RATES FOR BIOCHAR IN CITRUS GROVES

-With its ability to improve soil, plant production and fruit yield, Wakefield Biochar is ideally suited for use in citrus groves.
+With its ability to improve soil, plant production and fruit yield, Wakefield Biochar products are ideally suited for use in citrus groves.
 Wakefield Biochar is particularly effective on sandy soils, much like those that are found throughout Florida.
 The rates below are based on University research and provide general guidance for the use of Wakefield Biochar.

 Studies have determined that 2- 5% (w/w) have been effective in improving crop yields, combating greening disease and improving soil quality.